Policy updated on 13th March 2020.

 The law requires us to determine under which of six defined bases we process different categories of your personal information, and to notify you of the basis for each category.
 If a basis on which we process your personal information is no longer relevant then we shall stop processing your data.
 If the basis changes then if required by law we shall notify you of the change and of any new basis under which we have determined that we can continue to process your information.

-a.
-Information we process because we have a contractual obligation with you
+2.a Information we process because we have a contractual obligation with you

 With some agreements a contract may be formed between you and us.
 In order to carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal information.

 We may use it in order to:

 provide you with our services